How to perform Magento Database Maintenance?

 To perform Database Maintenance, you need to clean the log files.
-You can clean the log files with admin panel, or by the cleaning function of the Magento. phpMyAdmin also offer a way to clean the log files that can help in maintaining the database of Magento.
+You can clean the log files with the admin panel, or by the cleaning function of the Magento. phpMyAdmin also offers a way to clean the log files that can help in maintaining the database of Magento.

 Having many products is a good reason to have a large database.
 Sadly, this is not the only way your database can become large and sluggish.
 Maintaining the database through log cleaning can result in a dramatic improvement in site performance and latency.
 This guide explains how to optimize a large and potentially inefficient Magento database.

 Attention: Always backup your data before performing any operations on the database.